stp59/adv-compilers/README.md

 # tdce.ml & lvn.ml

 tdce.ml implements trivial dead code elimination as presented in Lesson 3.
-It removes definitions that are unused globally and iterates to convergence.
-It also eliminates definitions that are killed locally (i.e. within a single basic block).
+It removes definitions that are unused globally, iterating to convergence, and eliminates definitions that are killed locally (i.e. within a single basic block).
+It also removes unreachable basic blocks in the CFG, jumps pointing the the next line of code, and empty basic blocks (i.e. labels followed by another label).
 I have run this on the tdce test suite from the bril repository and found that it meets the suite's standard for code eliminations.
 I have also run it on the benchmark suite and found that it behaves the same as `--nop` in terms of